What is Power BI?

-These three elements – Power BI Desktop, the service, and mobile apps – are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.
+These three elements—Power BI Desktop, the service, and the mobile apps—are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.

 How Power BI matches your role

 How you use Power BI may depend on your role in a project or on a team.
-And other people, in other roles, might use Power BI differently, which is fine.
+Other people, in other roles, might use Power BI differently.

 For example, you might primarily use the Power BI service.
 But your number-crunching, business-report-creating coworker might make extensive use of Power BI Desktop to create reports, then publish those reports to the Power BI service, where you can view them.
-Another coworker, in sales, might mainly use her Power BI phone app to monitor progress on her sales quotas, and to drill into new sales lead details.
+Another coworker, in sales, might mainly use their Power BI phone app to monitor progress on their sales quotas, and to drill into new sales lead details.

 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.

 You also might use each element of Power BI at different times, depending on what you’re trying to achieve or your role for a given project.

-Perhaps you use Power BI Desktop to create reports for your own team about customer engagement statistics.
-Perhaps you also view inventory and manufacturing progress in a real-time dashboard in the service.
 How you use Power BI can be based on which feature or service of Power BI is the best tool for your situation.
+For example, you can use Power BI Desktop to create reports for your own team about customer engagement statistics and you can view inventory and manufacturing progress in a real-time dashboard in the Power BI service.
 Each part of Power BI is available to you, which is why it’s so flexible and compelling.

 The flow of work in Power BI